Kong/docs.konghq.com/docs/search.md

 Adding a new product requires updating the Crawler's configuration file using the Editor and adding a new entry to our custom ranking (if needed).

 A new action needs to be created for the product.
 Copying another product's action would be the best place to start, given that they share most of the logic.
-Make sure that the `pathsToMatch` matches the new product pages and that the `product` and `version` custom variables are setted.
+Make sure that the `pathsToMatch` matches the new product pages and that the `product` and `version` custom variables are set.

 ### Adding a new OAS page